Recipes from professional Chef Tallyrand:

 chef prepared such delights as Roseye of Fysshe

-(fish in a rose sauce) and Rede Rose (a
+(fish in a rose sauce) and Rede Rose (a red rose

-preserves and many, many more dishes
+and many, many more dishes.

 Rules